Zoro-chi/openfabric/readme.md

 ### Common Issues

-- **LLM Service not starting**: Ensure you have sufficient RAM for the model and check the model download was completed successfully
+- **LLM Service not starting**: Ensure you have sufficient RAM for the model, and check that the model download was completed successfully
 - **Connection errors**: Verify your internet connection and check that your Openfabric app IDs are correct
-- **Generation timeout**: Image or 3D model generation may take time depending on complexity and service load
+- **Generation timeout**: Image or 3D model generation may take time, depending on complexity and service load
 - **"No module found" errors**: Ensure all dependencies are installed and you're using the correct Python environment